 The candles have almost burned out and my heart feels complete, so I close my ritual by ringing my Om tingshas together.
 I put my sacred tools in my box and pour the salt water onto the tree stump, as that is where I keep my outdoor altar.

-To delve deep into the questions that the New Moon in Gemini conjures up, you may want to lay Tarot or Oracle cards.
+To delve deep into the questions that the New Moon in Gemini conjures up, you may want to draw cards.
 You can use the Gemini New Moon Spread to explore the themes further.
 Please tag me on Instagram, as I’d love to know how you connected with the spread!